Juan-Jones/blogsphere/content/blog/how-to-monetize-a-blog.md

 ### Sell Memberships and Subscriptions

 Offering premium content or membership programs to loyal readers can be a lucrative strategy.
 By providing exclusive access to content, forums, or resources for a subscription fee, bloggers can build a community and generate recurring revenue.
-Platforms like [Patreon](https://www.patreon.com) and {{< nofollow href="https://www.substack.com" >}}Substack{{< /nofollow >}} enable creators to monetize their content directly from their audience.
+Platforms like Patreon.com and Substack.com enable creators to monetize their content directly from their audience.

 ### Promote and Sell Physical Products: